-Large-scale production has not prevented Wynns from producing excellent wines covering the full price spectrum, from the bargain-basement Riesling and Shiraz through to the deluxe John Riddoch Cabernet Sauvignon and Michael Shiraz.
+Large-scale production has not prevented Wynns (an important part of TWE) from producing excellent wines covering the full price spectrum from the bargain-basement Riesling and Shiraz through to the deluxe John Riddoch Cabernet Sauvignon and Michael Shiraz.
 Even with steady price increases, Wynns offers extraordinary value for money.
-The large investments since 2000 in rejuvenating and replanting key blocks under the direction of Allen Jenkins, and skilled winemaking by Sue Hodder, have resulted in wines of far greater finesse and elegance than most of their predecessors.
+Investments in rejuvenating and replanting key blocks, under the direction of Allen Jenkins and skilled winemaking by Sue Hodder, have resulted in wines of far greater finesse and elegance than many of their predecessors.
 Exports to the UK, the US, Canada and Asia.

 Wynns Coonawarra Estate

 The original winery that is now known as Wynns Coonawarra Estate was founded by Scottish pioneer John Riddoch.
 He planted vineyards in 1891 and completed the estate's three-gabled winery.